rotub/rotub.github.io/_posts/2015-03-06-moved-to-jekyll.markdown

 **The web moves fast**

 In the couple of years since I built the first version of this site the web has changed a lot.
-At the time, I wanted to create and build my own CMS, which I did successfully and have been using to update this site for years.
+At the time, I wanted to create and build my own CMS, which I did successfully and have been using to update the site for years.
+I love simplifying stuff and when I looked into what I needed for a blog Wordpress looked way to _complicated_ for what I needed.
+So I made a minimal CMS for my needs and it worked great.